B13rg/B13rg.github.io/_drafts/algo-props.md

 Minimize the amount of stateful components in the system.
 [If you’re storing any kind of information for any amount of time, you have a lot of tricky decisions to make about how you save, store and serve it.](https://www.seangoedecke.com/good-system-design/)
-Stateless systems can more easily be tested and verified.
+Stateless systems are simpler to test and verify.
+By pushing stateful to the edges of the system, it removes complexity from

-The fewer edge cases present, the easier it is to reason about and extend functionality.
+The design should minimize edge cases in applied logic.
+This makes it easier to mentally model the system and reason about functionality.

 ### Performance: Balance Efficiency & Resources